Consumer confusion: Similarity

 Similarity is where two or more products lack differentiating features which prevents the consumer easily distinguishing between them.
 Differentiating features could be any from the marketing mix or anything else associated with the product such as brand.
 Similarity of products has the negative effect on the consumer of increasing the cognitive effort required to make a decision. and reducing the perception of accuracy of decision.
 Both of these reduce the satisfaction with a decision and thereby satisfaction with the purchase.

 Lack of information

 A consumer may suffer from lack of information if the information doesn't exist, is unavailable to them at the required moment or is too complex for them to use in their decision making process.

 Information overload

 Too much information surrounding a product or service disturbs the consumer by forcing them to engage in a more complex and time-consuming purchasing process.
 This, and the fact that it is difficult to compare and value the information when it is superfluous, leaves the consumer unsatisfied, insecure regarding what choice to make, and more prone to delay the decision-making, and thereby the actual purchase.
+Furthermore, excessive and conflicting information, particularly in environments such as supermarkets, can contribute to label fatigue, where consumers become overwhelmed by the volume of product claims, making it difficult to differentiate between options.
+This often results in decisions based on superficial characteristics like branding or packaging, rather than a thorough evaluation of the product's attributes.
+The phenomenon of choice overload further complicates the decision-making process by increasing the cognitive burden on consumers, reducing overall satisfaction and leading to indecision or delayed purchases.
+Recent research also shows that information overload can lead to consumer avoidance, where individuals may opt not to make a purchase due to overwhelming or conflicting details, particularly in environments with numerous health-related claims.
+The rise of digital tools has amplified this challenge, with vast amounts of online information often lacking consistency, further complicating consumer decisions.